zendrix1/mistveil-digital-garden/src/site/notes/Homebrew and Alt Rules/Races/Core Races/Sylphs/Earth Sylphs.md

 ---

 <sup><sup>[[Mistveil\|Mistveil]] → [[Homebrew and Alt Rules/Races/Races\|Races]] → [[Homebrew and Alt Rules/Races/Core Races/Sylphs/Sylphs\|Sylphs]] → Earth Sylphs</sup></sup>
-Earth Sylphs are usually stout, well built, and have dark brown or black geographical shapes across their body always made out of straight lines.
+Earth Sylphs are usually stout, well built, and have dark brown or black geometric shapes across their body.
 Unique traits an Earth Sylph could potentially display could include a slight tremor that is felt whenever they raise their voice or a room they spend too long in starting to become covered in a small layer of dirt.

 ![earth_sylph.webp|300](/img/user/Attachments/earth_sylph.webp)